Data can be "distributed" (spread out) in different ways.

 The mean is halfway between 1.1m and 1.7m:

 Mean = (1.1m + 1.7m) / 2 = 1.4m

 95% is 2 standard deviations either side of the mean (a total of 4 standard deviations) so:

 It is good to know the standard deviation, because we can say that any value is:

-- likely to be within 1 standard deviation (68 out of 100 will be)
+- likely to be within 1 standard deviation (68 out of 100 should be)

-- very likely to be within 2 standard deviations (95 out of 100 will be)
+- very likely to be within 2 standard deviations (95 out of 100 should be)